nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-This struct holds the request body.
+This struct holds the `passwordlessStart` request body.
 The email of the user who wants to log in.
 The redirect URI comes from the client (the app that will use our API) ex: `https://frontend.app/callback`.

 ```go
 var magicLinkTmpl = template.Must(template.ParseFiles("templates/magic-link.html"))
 ```

-We'll use the golang template engine to build the mailing so I will need you to create a `magic-link.html` file inside a `templates` directory with a content like so:
+We'll use the golang template engine to build the mailing so I'll need you to create a `magic-link.html` file inside a `templates` directory with a content like so:

 ```html
 <!DOCTYPE html>